dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/hybrid/agents/kubernetes.md

 :::tip
-For cloud based Kubernetes such as AWS EKS, AKS, or GCP, you typically don't need an image pull secret.
-The role used by Kubernetes will have permission to access the registry.
-You can skip this configuration.
+For cloud-based Kubernetes deployments such as AWS EKS, AKS, or GCP, you don't need an image pull secret.
+The role used by Kubernetes will have permission to access the registry, so you can skip this configuration.
 :::